Hog & Hominy

 And it's cool to see the guys making pizzas in the brick oven.

 The restaurant has a back patio, which isn't covered, and there is a Bocce Ball court somewhere.
-I looked for it, but didn't see it, so it must be in the far side of the building because that's the one place I didn't look.
+(Update: The back patio is now it's own bar featuring the best burger ever!)
+I looked for it, but didn't see it, so it must be on the far side of the building because that's the one place I didn't look.
+(Update: It is indeed on the right side of the building.)
 I thought it might be fun for the monkeys to play while we waited for the food, but since it was very separate from the restaurant, I opted not to mention its existence.

 We both agreed that the Jack Rose was the best.